QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

 This lecture is a sequel to the QuantEcon lecture: https://python.quantecon.org/prob_meaning.html

-That lecture illustrate a Bayesian interpretation of probability in a setting in which the likelihood function and the prior distribution over parameters just happened to form a **conjugate** pair in which
+That lecture offers a Bayesian interpretation of probability in a setting in which the likelihood function and the prior distribution over parameters just happened to form a **conjugate** pair in which

 -  application of Bayes' Law produces a posterior distribution that has the same functional form as the prior

-Having a likelihood and prior that  are conjugate can simplify calculation of a posterior, often permitting analytical or nearly analytical formulations.
+Having a likelihood and prior that  are conjugate can simplify calculation of a posterior, faciltating  analytical or nearly analytical calculations.

-But in many situations in which a person's prior is, after all, his or her own business, the likelihood and prior need not form a conjugate pair.
+But in many situations  the likelihood and prior need not form a conjugate pair.

+ - after all, a person's prior is his or her own business and would take a form conjugate to a likelihood only by remote coincidence

 In these situations, computing a posterior can become very challenging.

-In this lecture, we illustrate how modern Bayesians confront the challenge by using  Monte Carlo techniques that involve
+In this lecture, we illustrate how modern Bayesians confront non-conjugate priors  by using  Monte Carlo techniques that involve

 - first  cleverly forming a Markov chain whose invariant distribution is the posterior distribution we want
 - simulating the Markov chain until it has converged and then sampling from the invariant distribution to approximate the posterior